-MORE DRAMA: The Patriots’ New Star Antoino Brown Accused Of Raping His Former Trainer
+MORE DRAMA: The Patriots’ New Star Antonio Brown Accused Of Raping His Former Trainer

-Patriots New Star Antoino Brown Accused Of Raping Former Trainer
+Patriots New Star Antonio Brown Accused Of Raping Former Trainer

 The news cycle of Antonio Brown calmed for all of three days–but things are picking up right where they left off.
 After receiving several fines, losing $30 million showing his azz to get off the Raiders roaster with a recorded phone call, and ending up a Patriot, you’d think he would be out of headlines for a while.
 But that is most definitely not the case.